CrossRef/dul-tool/docs/DUL-Authentication-Recommendation.md

 ### Why is the HMAC secret public?

 HMAC is a symmetrical algorithm: the secret used to sign the payload must be known both to the Producer and Consumer.
-Therefore it must be made known to all Publishers and all Consumers.
+Therefore it must be made known to all Producers and all Consumers.
 The DUL Working Group identified the need to be able to share DUL messages with third parties or even make them known publicly.
 This would further broaden the audience who would need to know the secret.

 Keeping the secret confidential under these circumstances would constitute 'security by obscurity', which is a well known way of achieving no security whatsoever.
 For this reason, it is better to publish the secret and make it well known.